-This copied document is made available for the sole purpose of enabling its consideration and part of a planning process under the Planning and strong the purpose which may breach any copyright.
+This copied document is made available for the sole purpose of enabling its consideration and review as part of a planning process under the Planning and DRAFT DEVELOPMENT GUYDELINES Act 1987.
+The document must not be 10 Fullarton Drive, Paynesville copyright.